fragcolor-xyz/shards-examples/tutorials/primer/manipulate-data.md

 Variables exist within 'scopes'.
 A scope can be thought of as a field of view within which a variable exists, can be seen by other program elements, and can interact with them.

-For example, variables created with `(def)` outside the wires are available to all wires/shards.

-But variables created inside a wire (called *Context variables* or 'ContextVariable') are by default, accessible only to the wire they've been created in.
+For example, variables created inside a wire (called *Context variables* or 'ContextVariable') are by default, accessible only to the wire they've been created in.

 They can be made accessible to other wires by setting a parameter called `:Global` to `true` in `Set` (this parameter is `false` by default).

-However, irrespective of `:Global`, variables created within wires are not accessible outside the wires (i.e. `(prn)` cannot read context variables).

-The variables that are accessible across wires or outside wires are called *global variables* and can be said to have a *global scope*.

-Variables that are accessible only within the wire they were created are called *local variables* and are said to have *local scope*.
+The variables that are accessible across wires or outside wires are called *global variables* and can be said to have a *global scope* whereas variables that are accessible only within the wire they were created in are called *local variables* and are said to have *local scope*.

 !!! note "The `:Global` parameter"
     1. `:Global` is available as a parameter across many shards that create, manipulate, or read variables.
 Its default value is always `false`.
-    2. When its used with shards that create variables (like `(Set)` or [`(Push)`](https://docs.fragcolor.xyz/shards/General/Push/)) it defines the scope of the newly created variable.
+    2. When `:Global` is used with shards that create variables (like `(Set)` or [`(Push)`](https://docs.fragcolor.xyz/shards/General/Push/)) it defines the scope of the newly created variable.
-    3. When its used with shards that read, update or modify an existing variable (`(Get)`, `(Update)`, etc.) its value is used in conjunction with the variable's name to identify the right variable (since you can have two variables with the same name but different scope).
+    3. When `:Global` is used with shards that read, update or modify an existing variable (`(Get)`, `(Update)`, etc.) its value is used in conjunction with the variable's name to identify the right variable (since you can have two variables with the same name but different scope).
+    4. Irrespective of the value of `:Global`, variables created within wires *are not accessible outside the wires* (i.e. a Mal/EDN function like `(prn)` cannot read context variables), though the reverse is true (value aliases declared outside wires using `(def)` are accessible by all the wires in that Shards program).

 *Code example 17*

 === "EDN"

     ```{.clojure .annotate linenums="1"}
-    (def extvar 9)                                  ;; variable declared oustide wires/shards (external to wires)

     (defmesh root)
     (defwire varwire

-    ;; access variables from outside the wires/shards
-        extvar (Log)                                ;; variables external to wires can be accessed by all wires => 9

     ;; define locally scoped or local variables (i.e., Global is false by default)
         "Shards" (Set .var-local)                   ;; .var-local is accessible only within this wire